QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

           <name>eth.*</name>
           <type>ethernetCsmacd</type>
           <mtu>1500</mtu>
+          <description>default provisioned ethernet interface</description>
         </interface>
       </interfaces>
     </content>
   </template>
 </templates>
 ~~~~
-{: #regex-example title="Example of An Interface template" artwork-align="center"}
+{: #regex-example title="Example of An Interface Template with Pattern Matching" artwork-align="center"}

 ## Applying Templates {#inheriting-temp}

 For each configuration node, including container, list, anydata, anyxml, leaf-list, and leaf, one or more
 templates can be applied.
 This causes configuration from one or more
-templates to be combined with explicitly provided configuration data
+templates to be merged with explicitly provided configuration data
-to produce a final set of \<intended\> that is intended to be applied by the server.
+to produce a final set of configuration that is intended to be applied by the server.
+Any update to the applied templates will be reflected in the merging result.

-### The "apply-templates" Metadata
+### The "apply-templates" Metadata {apply-templates}

 Template application is indicated using the "apply-templates"
-metadata.
+metadata annotation {{?RFC7952}}.
 The value of this is a list of space-separated template
 identifiers.
+The order of appearance of the template identifiers in the list determines their precedence when producing the merging result.
 If the template is applied to a node in the data tree,
 the metadata object is added to that specific node.

 The encoding of "apply-templates" metadata object follows the way defined
 in {{Section 5 of ?RFC7952}}.

-For example, the following interface configuration may be provided
+For example, {{application-example}} provides the interface configuration
-with the container node "interfaces" applying the template defined in
+with the container node "interfaces" applying the templates "ethernet-interface" and "base-interface", defined in
-{{regex-example}}:
+{{regex-example}} and {{base-template}} respectively:

 ~~~~
     <interfaces xmlns="urn:example:interface"
       xmlns:ct="urn:ietf:params:xml:ns:yang:ietf-config-template"
-      ct:apply-templates="ethernet-interface">
+      ct:apply-templates="ethernet-interface base-interface">
       <interface>
         <name>loopback0</name>
       </interface>